srini-555/coding-interview/docs/problem_patterns/Random.md

 ## Strategies
 - For getting random candidate with same weight, consider using [Reservoir Sampling]()
 - For getting random candidate with different weight, consider using [Prefix Sum Array]()
+- You can also consider converting the problem into another type of random problem and use corresponding solution pattern.